DivyanshSingh12/Automating-Daily-Tasks/README.md

 To Know More About "Text-To-Speech" With Powershell, you can read this article: https://dev.to/adbertram/how-to-convert-text-to-speech-with-powershell-2227

 NOTE: In Every File, Kindly replace the locations of files by identifying them correctly.

-Note: By Running "KnowSubs.ps1" File you can execute other files and thus in one click you will be able to know no. Of Subscribers on different Channels.
+NOTE: By Running "KnowSubs.ps1" File you can execute other files and thus in one click you will be able to know no. Of Subscribers on different Channels.